8 Things To Secure Your Home After A Hurricane

 During a hurricane, your roof often takes the biggest brunt of a storm, so make sure to do a visual inspection of the area.
 If your roof is too steep or you don’t feel comfortable doing a physical examination, use binoculars to give your roof a visual once over.
 Make sure to check shingles, gutters, vent stacks, and the flashing around your chimney and skylights.

-At TruBlue Roofing, we specialize in residential roofing and are a full-service roofing company that can help with roof replacement, repairs, insurance claims, and storm damage.
+At TruBlue Roofing and Remodeling, we specialize in residential roofing and are a full-service roofing company that can help with roof replacement, repairs, insurance claims, and storm damage.
 We have been helping North Carolina families since 2014 and would love to help you as well.

 #4: Document all damages…and take pictures